MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-localization.md

 To configure an additional language for your app, in [Partner Center](/office/dev/store/submit-to-appsource-via-partner-center), select both English and the additional language of the app.
 French is used as an additional language in the following example:

 1. Add English language
-    * Fill in the app name.
+    * Enter the app name.
-    * Fill in the short description of the app in English.
+    * Enter the short description of the app in English.
-    * Fill in the long description of the app in English.
+    * Enter the long description of the app in English.
     * In the long description, add the line **This app is also available in French**.
     * Upload the images of your app UI in English.
 1. Add French language
-    * Fill in the app name.
+    * Enter the app name.
-    * Fill in the short description of the app in French.
+    * Enter the short description of the app in French.
-    * Fill in the long description of the app in French.
+    * Enter the long description of the app in French.
     * Upload the images of your app UI in French.

 The images that you upload with the English language are used in AppSource.